benhoyt/benhoyt.github.com/writings/2020-05-25-go-testing.md

 <p>The built-in <tt>testing</tt> package contains various functions to
 log information and report failures, skip tests at runtime, or only run tests in "short" mode.
-Short mode is enabled using the <tt>-test.short</tt>
+Short mode provides a way to <a href="https://golang.org/pkg/testing/#hdr-Skipping">skip</a> tests that are long running or have a lot of setup, which can be helpful during development.
+It is enabled using the <tt>-test.short</tt>
-command line argument, which is useful to skip long-running tests during development.</p>
+command line argument.</p>

 <p>Go's test runner executes tests sequentially by default, but there's an
 opt-in <tt>Parallel()</tt> function to allow running explicitly-marked